Daniele Scasciafratte

 let report = "{path}/report.txt"

-trust file_write(report, "Report for Shellcheck")
+file_write(report, "Report for Shellcheck") failed {

 let output = ""

-let stdtests = trust $/usr/bin/ls "src/tests/stdlib/"$
+let stdtests = trust $ /usr/bin/ls "src/tests/stdlib/" $

 let stdlib = split(stdtests, "\n")

-loop v in stdlib {
+for v in stdlib {

-if (not contains(v, ".txt") and file_exist("src/tests/stdlib/{v}")) {
+if not text_contains(v, ".txt") and file_exists("src/tests/stdlib/{v}") {

 echo "Generating Bash script for test {v}"

-if (status != 0) {
+if code != 0 {

 echo "Shellcheck found something!"